Erich Lassota von Steblau: Diplomatic missions

 He then briefly returned to his estate, before entering the service of Emperor Rudolf II and one year later Rudolf's brother Archduke Maximilian, serving as an advisor specialised in Polish affairs.
 He thus participated in the failed attempt of Maximilian to secure the Polish crown for himself, acting as an escort to General Christoph von Teuffenbach and commanding the German troops under Maximilian's command.
 Following the Battle of Byczyna, Erich Lassota von Steblau followed Maximilian into captivity at Krasnystaw for two years.
 In reward for his faithful service, he was promoted to Lord High Steward by Maximilian.

 Following their release in 1590, Erich Lassota von Steblau was sent on a covert mission to Moscow in order to try to establish an alliance with Russia against Maximilian's Swedish rivals.
 However, he was captured by Swedish forces close to Narva and brought to mainland Sweden, where he was interrogated personally by King John III and his brother, future King Charles IX.
 He would spend three years in Swedish captivity, before he could return to Silesia in early 1594 thanks to an intervention by Emperor Rudolf II.

 Almost immediately, he was dispatched on another mission.
 He was appointed as Imperial envoy to the Zaporozhian Cossacks in present-day Ukraine, in order to attempt to convince the Cossacks to join the Imperial forces in its War against the Ottoman Empire and its Crimean Tatar allies.
 This time his mission was a success: the Cossacks were convinced to join the war and in the autumn of 1594 entered Moldavia with a force of 12,000 troops, under Imperial banners, with the aim of cutting the retreat of Tatar forces from Hungary.
-It constituted the larges Cossack incursion into Moldavia during the 16th century.
+It constituted the largest Cossack incursion into Moldavia during the 16th century.

 After his return from Ukraine later in 1594, Erich Lassota von Steblau was promoted to Inspector General of Upper Hungary.
 He kept this position until 1604, when the city of Košice was plundered during the uprising of Stephen Bocskai, and Erich Lassota von Steblau's property despoiled.
 He himself barely escaped alive.
 He continued to remain in Habsburg service, however, and in 1611, he was appointed to the Imperial Council.
 Archduke Maximilian noted in a letter the same year that he had served the Habsburg family diligently for 33 years.
 Erich Lassota von Steblau died in 1616, in Košice.